ForNeVeR/dotnet-licenses/README.md

 The `metadata_overrides` parameter (optional) should contain a set of license overrides for incorrectly marked packages in NuGet.
 Every record contains string fields `id`, `version`, `spdx`, and `copyright`.
 All fields are mandatory.

 The `lock_file` parameter (optional) is the path to the license lock file that will be produced or verified by the corresponding commands.
 This parameter is mandatory for the `generate-lock` command.

+The `license_storage_path` parameter (optional) is the path to the directory where the tool will download the licenses of the packages used by the lock file.
+This parameter is mandatory for the `download-licenses` command.

 The `packaged_files` parameter (optional) describes the list of the files you want to check for their license contents.
 It is a list of the entries having the following structure:
 - `type` (required) should be either `directory` (to point to the root of the file hierarchy that will be processed recursively) or `zip`, to point to a zip archive that the tool will analyze,